Gavari: Current status

 Udaipur's West Zone Cultural Centre has started presenting films and samples of Gavari artistry; and local eco-festivals are also introducing the tradition to urban audiences.

+Rediscovering Gavari

-In 2016 the Udaipur District Collector and Rajasthan Chief Minister Vasundhara Raje mobilized local agencies and NGOs to create "Rediscovering Gavari", a multi-year program to promote "Gavari as an ancient folk art miracle... spiritually arousing, artistically surprising and historically mysterious."
+In 2016, the Udaipur District Collector and Rajasthan Chief Minister Vasundhara Raje mobilized local agencies and NGOs to create "Rediscovering Gavari", a multi-year program to promote "Gavari as an ancient folk art miracle... spiritually arousing, artistically surprising and historically mysterious."

 The Rediscovering Gavari program invited 12 rural troupes to perform the ceremony on different days in iconic Udaipur settings.
-These unprecedented events exposed thousands of tourists and townsfolk to Gavari for the first time and sparked a rare blaze of media attention.
-This was followed by the first Gavari presentation in Delhi at the 2016 National Tribal Carnival, which was attended by Prime Minister Modi who offered lavish praise and encouragement.
+The program exposed thousands of tourists and townsfolk to Gavari for the first time and sparked media attention.
+This was followed by the first Gavari presentation in Delhi at the 2016 National Tribal Carnival, which was attended by Prime Minister Narendra Modi.